 A command APDU consists of a header and a body part.
 The contents of the command APDU are depicted in table 10.1 where the header consists of the CLA, INS, P1 and P2 bytes that are mandatory for a command APDU and an optional body part that can contain the Lc, Data and Le.
-Parameters are further explained in the following clauses.
+Parameters are further explained in clauses10.1.1 to 10.1.6.

-Table 10.1: Contents of Command APDU
+Table 10.1: Contents of command APDU

 Code Length Description Grouping

 CLA 1 Class of instruction

 INS 1 Instruction code Header

-P1 1 Instruction parameter 1 пеацеі
+P1 1 Instruction parameter 1 neauer

-P2 1 Instruction parameter 2 1
+P2 1 Instruction parameter 2

 Lc 0 or 1 Number of bytes in the command data field

 Data Lc Command data string Body

 Le 0 or 1 Maximum number of data bytes expected in response of the command

-Four cases of C-APDU structure are possible as defined in table 10.2:
+Four cases of C-APDU structure are possible as defined in table 10.2.